klassenserver7b/Danceinterpreter/README.md

 ## Self compile and building
-1. Clone the project `git clone https://github.com/klassenserver7b/Danceinterpreter.git`
+1. Clone the project `git clone https://github.com/klassenserver7b/Danceinterpreter.git && cd Danceinterpreter`
-2. `cd Danceinterpreter`
+2. Make sure you have java-jdk-17 and maven installed
-3. Make sure you have java-jdk-17 and maven installed
+3. run 'maven package'
-4. run 'maven -B package'
+4. If you want the .exe/.deb/.rpm run: `mvn install`
-5. you can now find your runnable jar at ./target/Danceinterpreter-$VERSION-full.jar
+5. You can now find your runnables in `./target/`